 The Strong Roots, High Peaks Campaign has already made significant advances towards these critically important objectives.
 Thanks to the immense generosity of early supporters, the Campaign has raised more than $18.5 million to date, resulting in a substantial positive impact on our programs, endowment, and facilities.
 We now invite your participation in this historic effort.
 We cannot succeed without your support.
 Please join us in helping to secure for Camp and School the best possible future—one that is worthy of our proud past.

-If you have any questions or want more information about the Strong Roots, High Peaks Campaign, please contact Matt Donahue, Director of Advancement at (518) 837-5446 or email Matt Donahue.Thank you.
+If you have any questions or want more information about the Strong Roots, High Peaks Campaign, please contact Christie Borden, Interim Director of Advancement at (518) 837-5402 or email her at email@example.com.

 Annual Fund Goal: $11 million

 Strengthening annual giving sustains the North Country School experience for future generations.